 - Severus uses his adult magical skill to impress the members of Slytherin House and gain influence, then demands unity and mutual protection within the House, much to the delight of the younger years.
 When the Marauders catch him in an ambush and have him at their mercy, one of the younger Slytherin students intervenes for just long enough for Severus to free himself and turn the tables.

 - In a moment of temper, Lily lets words slip out that put a rift between her and her good friend Marlene (in this case, revealing Marlene's crush on James Potter to witnesses) — rather like how Severus lost his temper and alienated her.
 Fortunately, just as Severus found redemption and forgiveness this time around, Lily and Marlene eventually reconcile too.

-- At the start of the year, Lily repeatedly tells herself that if Severus looks unhappy after the end of their friendship, it's not on her.
-She's not necessarily wrong, but much later, when she learns the extent of his father's abuse and wishes she had known and could have done something about it, Severus tells her that it wasn't her responsibility, which cuts home.
+- At the start of the year, Lily repeatedly tells herself that if Severus looks unhappy after the end of their friendship, it's not on her; he pushed her away and he's not her responsibility.
+She's not necessarily wrong, but much later, when she learns the extent of his father's abuse, leaving Severus' back covered in scars, and she wishes she had known and could have done something about it, Severus tells her that it wasn't her responsibility, which cuts home.